Kinozuko/queueing-theory/README.md

 In the current Project there are two problems.
 This was part of Stadistics Course in Universidad de Carabobo - FaCyT.

-**Currently I don't remember from what book were the problems, but probably it was from Canavos**
+**Currently I don't remember from which book were the problems, but probably it was from Canavos**

 * In the first problem we run a simulation of N dice to check the probability of  sum of two dices is 5 in 500 samples.